 We encourage students to embrace opportunities to mix with people whom they do not know well and to learn to be flexible when working in teams and groups.
-At the end of each academic year, we may rearrange the forms in each year group to ensure that a good academic and social mix is maintained.
+At the end of Year 8, we rearrange the forms to ensure that a good academic and social mix is maintained and to accommodate new students joining us in Year 9.

-As students progress up the school, they spend less time in form groups, and so forms usually remain unchanged in the upper years, whilst for other year groups, we take a decision based on circumstances.
+As students progress up the school, they spend less time in form groups, and so forms usually remain unchanged in the upper years.
 Where forms are to be reconfigured we invite each student to nominate a number of preferred classmates and work hard to make sure that at least one of their chosen friends stays with them.